How to get touch with us over the festive period

 Non-molestation and Occupation orders

-A Non-Molestation Order can stop that person from using violence, threatening, intimidating or harassing you.
+A Non-Molestation Order can stop that person from using violence, threatening, intimidating, or harassing you.
 Any children who live with you can also be protected.
-It is a criminal offence to breach a Non-Molestation Order.
-If anybody is to ignore an order made against them, and be found guilt of breach, they may potentially face a prison sentence of up to 5 years and/or a large fine.
+It is a criminal offense to breach a Non-Molestation Order.
+If anybody is to ignore an order made against them, and be found guilty of breach, they may potentially face a prison sentence of up to 5 years and/or a large fine.

 Under certain circumstances, the courts can order also that person to move out of the home that you may have shared through the making of an Occupation Order.
 An Occupation Order decides who is entitled to live in the home and can be used to exclude an abusive person.